 The 15 best episodes of Community

-After many years, NBC's galaxy-brained sitcom Community has finally arrived on Netflix.
-Yes, it's been available on Hulu for quite some time (and still is), but being on the biggest streaming service opens it up to even bigger pool of new viewers who may have missed it while it aired on NBC (and subsequently Yahoo Screen, R.I.P.) and might finally check it out now.
-And they should, because it's truly one of the best and most inventive television shows of its era.
+Thanks to streaming, NBC's galaxy-brained sitcom Community is now available to new viewers who may have missed it while it aired on NBC (and, subsequently, Yahoo Screen, R.I.P.) and might finally check it out.
+And they should because it's truly one of the best and most inventive television shows of its era.

 15. "Contemporary American Poultry" (Season 1, Episode 21)

-Odds are at some point during your time in school, you’ve been in a situation where your cafeteria makes one good item — chicken fingers, fries, you name it — and often in limited supply, which means there’s usually mad dash to the dining hall when lunchtime comes around.
-With this episode, Community brilliantly took such a relatable yet low-stakes situation and elevated it by depicting the study group’s attempt to control Greendale's chicken finger market through a hilarious and glorious Goodfellas homage.
-The half-hour tracks Abed and the group’s rise to power, the eventual schism with Jeff, who hates not being in control, and the hubris that leads to their downfall, while also telling a touching story about Abed’s desire to fit in.
-One of Community’s first full-blown concept episodes is one of its best. —Chancellor Agard
+Odds are at some point during your time in school, you've been in a situation where your cafeteria makes one good item—chicken fingers, fries, you name it—and often in limited supply, which means there's usually a mad dash to the dining hall when lunchtime comes around.
+With this episode, Community brilliantly took such a relatable yet low-stakes situation and elevated it by depicting the study group's attempt to control Greendale's chicken finger market through a hilarious and glorious Goodfellas homage.
+The half-hour tracks Abed and the group's rise to power, the eventual schism with Jeff (who hates not being in control), and the hubris that leads to their downfall, while also telling a touching story about Abed's desire to fit in.
+One of Community's first full-blown concept episodes is also one of its best. —Chancellor Agard

 14. "Abed's Uncontrollable Christmas" (Season 2, Episode 11)

-A fun thing about revisiting “Advanced Dungeons & Dragons” now is noticing the amount of time the characters spend mocking and deriding the titular role-playing game, even as they find themselves increasingly sucked in.
+A fun thing about revisiting "Advanced Dungeons & Dragons" now is noticing the amount of time the characters spend mocking and deriding the titular role-playing game, even as they find themselves increasingly sucked in.
 In the years since this episode aired, Dungeons & Dragons has become more culturally acceptable a pastime than ever before.
-Celebrities play it now, everyone’s seen Game of Thrones, and a game centered around in-person imagination and collaboration has taken on new resonance in an age of increasing alienation (to say nothing of our current moment — try getting a D&D group together on Zoom if you’re bored at home!).
+Celebrities play it now, everyone's seen Game of Thrones and Stranger Things, and a game centered around in-person imagination and collaboration has taken on new resonance in an age of increasing alienation.
 As so often, Community stood at the vanguard of a cultural shift, and probably pushed it along.
-It helps that, as fun as the Lord of the Rings parodies and Abed’s masterful Dungeon Mastering are to watch, “Advanced Dungeons & Dragons” is also a story about Jeff reckoning with his past cruelties and learning to be a more accepting friend — both to study group member Pierce and to background character Neil (Charley Koontz), thankfully never again referred to as “Fat Neil” after this intervention. —Christian Holub
+It helps that, as fun as the Lord of the Rings parodies and Abed's masterful Dungeon Mastering are to watch, "Advanced Dungeons & Dragons" is also a story about Jeff reckoning with his past cruelties and learning to be a more accepting friend—both to study group member Pierce and to background character Neil (Charley Koontz), thankfully never again referred to as "Fat Neil" after this intervention. —Christian Holub

 12. "Intermediate Documentary Filmmaking" (Season 2, Episode 16)